How does sex before marriage lead to sexual problems in marriage?

 Do you really want to habitually use sex out of context, out of God’s plan?
 How much of your marital intimacy do you want to endanger for sexual moments now?

 You’re making that decision now.
 God wants to bless your marriage with awesome sex, as a totally bonding and giving experience.
-It’s your choice—what do you want?
+Chastity can help you to achieve it.

-And there’s good news.
-It’s not too late to start over through the gift of secondary virginity.
-And, if you want to know how to have great sex, start by choosing chastity today.
-Here’s some good ideas about how chastity leads to great sex!
+And there’s good news: it’s not too late to start over.
+If you want to have great sex, start by choosing chastity today.